py5coding/py5book/reference/sketch_mouse_x.md

 # mouse_x

-The system variable `mouse_x` always contains the current horizontal coordinate of the mouse.
+The variable `mouse_x` always contains the current horizontal coordinate of the mouse.

 ## Examples